cwswork/RPR_RHGT/README.md

 # RPR-RHGT

-Source code and datasets for 2022 paper:
+Source code and datasets for IJCAI 2022 paper:
 [***Entity Alignment with Reliable Path Reasoning and Relation-aware Heterogeneous Graph Transformer***]

 ## Datasets